67 144

 Keywords

-East Asia ; ErbB‐2 receptor ; breast cancer ; trastuzumab deruxtecan ; trastuzumab emtansine
+breast cancer ; East Asia ; ErbB-2 receptor ; trastuzumab deruxtecan ; trastuzumab emtansine

 Abstract

-The global phase 3 DESTINY-Breast03 study (ClinicalTrials.gov; NCT03529110) showed statistically significant and clinically meaningful improvements in progression-free survival (PFS) and overall survival (OS) with trastuzumab deruxtecan (T-DXd) over trastuzumab emtansine (T-DM1) in patients with human epidermal growth factor receptor 2 (HER2)-positive metastatic breast cancer (mBC) previously treated with trastuzumab and a taxane.
+The global phase 3 DESTINY-Breast03 study (; NCT03529110) showed statistically significant and clinically meaningful improvements in progression-free survival (PFS) and overall survival (OS) with trastuzumab deruxtecan (T-DXd) over trastuzumab emtansine (T-DM1) in patients with human epidermal growth factor receptor 2 (HER2)-positive metastatic breast cancer (mBC) previously treated with trastuzumab and a taxane.
 Here, we report a subgroup analysis of Asian patients enrolled in DESTINY-Breast03.
 In total, 309 patients (149 in the T-DXd arm and 160 in the T-DM1 arm) from Asian countries and regions were randomized.
 At data cutoff (July 25, 2022), the median duration of follow-up in the Asian subpopulation was 29.0 months with T-DXd and 26.0 months with T-DM1.
 The PFS (determined by blinded independent central review) hazard ratio was 0.30 (95% confidence interval 0.22-0.41) favoring T-DXd over T-DM1 (median PFS 25.1 vs. 5.4 months).
 Median OS was not reached in the T-DXd arm and was 37.7 months in the T-DM1 arm.
 The median treatment duration was 15.4 months with T-DXd and 5.5 months with T-DM1.
-The incidence of grade ≥3 drug-related treatment-emergent adverse events was similar between both treatment arms (49.0% vs. 46.5%) and was consistent with the overall DESTINY-Breast03 population.
-Adjudicated drug-related interstitial lung disease or pneumonitis occurred in 12.9% of patients treated with T-DXd and 2.5% treated with T-DM1, with a higher incidence in Japanese patients; none of these were grade ≥4 events.
+The incidence of grade >= 3 drug-related treatment-emergent adverse events was similar between both treatment arms (49.0% vs. 46.5%) and was consistent with the overall DESTINY-Breast03 population.
+Adjudicated drug-related interstitial lung disease or pneumonitis occurred in 12.9% of patients treated with T-DXd and 2.5% treated with T-DM1, with a higher incidence in Japanese patients; none of these were grade >= 4 events.
 These efficacy and safety data reinforce the favorable benefit-risk profile of T-DXd in HER2-positive mBC, including in the Asian subgroup.
+We report a subgroup analysis of Asian patients in DESTINY-Breast03.
+The efficacy and safety data reinforced the favorable benefit-risk profile of trastuzumab deruxtecan (T-DXd) in HER2-positive metastatic breast cancer within the Asian subgroup.image

 DOI